+The student will
-The student will be able to demonstrate competencies in problem-solving, decision-making, and critical thinking through effective communication, reasoning, and the ability to use scientific and technological processes and procedures.

-- The student will complete 1 semester hour of Orientation. - The student will complete 3 semester hours of Technology courses. - The student will complete 6 semester hours of English Composition. - The student will complete 12 semester hours of courses in the Humanities and Fine Arts. - The student will complete 11 semester hours in Natural Sciences (that include laboratory experiences) and Mathematics. - The student will complete 9 semester hours in History and Social and Behavioral Science.

-• The student will complete 12 semester hours in Biblical Studies.
+- Be able to demonstrate competencies in problem-solving, decision-making, and critical thinking through effective communication, reasoning, and the ability to use scientific and technological processes and procedures. - Complete 1 semester hour of Orientation. - Complete 3 semester hours of Technology courses. - Complete 6 semester hours of English Composition. - Complete 6 semester hours of courses in the Humanities. - Complete 6 semester hours of courses in the Fine Arts. - Complete 8 semester hours in Natural Sciences (that include laboratory experiences). - Complete 3 hours in Mathematics - Complete 6 semester hours in History - Complete 6 semester hours in Social/Behavioral Science. - Complete 12 semester hours in Biblical Studies.